 It’s important to start by setting a realistic minimum viable digital set up that your markets can meet

-Recognize that for some, the first step is simply going to be setting up a better digital portal for HCPs or creating a suite of emails targeted at HCP segments.
+Recognise that for some, the first step is simply going to be setting up a better digital portal for HCPs or creating a suite of emails targeted at HCP segments.

 Figure 2: Channels to complement sales representative interactions